 Since thousands of children have now been torn from their families and transported to unknown locations around the country, with no clear accountability, airlines will now need to be extra vigilant that they do not end up being the vehicles by which these children disappear from the map.

-had a meltdown on Twitter today in response to the statements from American and United, as well as from Frontier.
+The Department of Homeland Security’s spokesperson had a meltdown on Twitter today in response to the statements from American and United, as well as from Frontier.
 He accused the carriers of no longer wanting “to partner with the brave men and women of DHS to protect the traveling public, combat human trafficking, and to swiftly reunite unaccompanied illegal immigrant children with their families”.

 Even a reversal of Trump’s policy – he signed an executive order today – does not necessarily ensure that babies, children and young adults won’t be transported by third parties.
 The order states that it is the “policy of this Administration to maintain family unity, including by detaining alien families together where appropriate and consistent with law and available resources”.